 English meaning: ‘Wattle fence’ (named after a 6th century monastery on the site that had a wattle fence)

 The city is situated in Gwynedd in North West Wales, near the beautiful waters of the Menai Strait.
-It has a pier with seaside charm, a dramatic National Trust mansion called Penrhyn Castle and what is believed to be Wales’ longest High Street.
+It has a pier with seaside charm, a dramatic National Trust property (Penrhyn Castle) and what is believed to be Wales’ longest High Street.

 Although the population stands at nearly 20,000, over half of it is made up of Bangor University students.
 The university ranks highly for student satisfaction and teaching quality, with alumni including the author, director and producer Danny Boyle and poet R S Thomas.
 The famous singers Aled Jones and Duffy were born in Bangor, as was the Turner Prize winning sculptor Richard Deacon.